-A budget building approach that identifies and prioritizes an agency's activity and defines the resources allocated toward that activity.
+A budget building approach that identifies and prioritizes an agency's activity and defines the resources allocated toward that activity and expected level of results.

 Program Statement

 A brief, concise statement describing the function of the program, i.e., the reason for an agency's existence including its federal, legislative and/or statutory authority.